-- (1) Any person who, with intent to maim, disfigure, or disable any person, or to do any grievous bodily harm to any person, or to resist or prevent the lawful arrest or detention of any person - (a) wounds or does any actual bodily harm to any person by any means whatever; - (b) strikes any person in any manner with any kind of offensive weapon; - (c) causes any explosive substance to explode; - (d) sends or delivers any explosive substance or other dangerous or noxious thing to any person; - (e) ignites any inflammable substance;
+- Any person who, with intent to maim, disfigure, or disable any person, or to do any grievous bodily harm to any person, or to resist or prevent the lawful arrest or detention of any person - - (a) wounds or does any actual bodily harm to any person by any means whatever; - (b) strikes any person in any manner with any kind of offensive weapon; - (c) causes any explosive substance to explode; - (d) sends or delivers any explosive substance or other dangerous or noxious thing to any person; - (e) ignites any inflammable substance;

-- (f) causes any substance or thing referred to in the preceding paragraphs to be taken or received by any person; - (g) puts any corrosive fluid or any destructive, explosive, or inflammable substance in any place; or - (h) casts or throws at or upon any person, or applies to any person, any fluid or substance referred to in paragraph (g) -

-Charge: Committing an unlawful act intended to cause bodily harm.
+0 170A Part V - Crimes Against the Person (f) causes any substance or thing referred to in the preceding paragraphs to be taken or received by any person; (g) puts any corrosive fluid or any destructive, explosive, or inflammable substance in any place; or (h) casts or throws at or upon any person, or applies to any person, any fluid or substance referred to in paragraph (g) - is guil is guilty of a crime.
+Charge e: Committing an unlawful act intended to cause bodily harm.
+(2) A per son who, by actual violence or threats of family relationship has the same meaning as in the Family Violence Act 2004;